Thalidomide: The active substance in Contergan,

 When inventing Thalidomide in the 1950s, our researchers at the time found out that taking Thalidomide caused fatigue and sedation.
 They discovered that it was impossible to administer a lethal – and therefore fatal – dose.
 Since an overdose of all other sleep aids at that time could lead to death, Thalidomide was considered an important discovery.

 How does Thalidomide trigger its sedative effect?
-Put simply, it imitates one of the body's own messengers, which inhibits the transfer of information between nerve cells in the body.
-The brain therefore receives fewer signals, which has a relaxing and sleep-inducing effect on the body.
+Put simply, it appears to imitates one of the body's own messengers, which inhibits the transfer of information between nerve cells in the body.
+The brain therefore receives fewer signals, which has a relaxing and sleep-inducing effect on the body.1

 Based on this effect, Thalidomide was used as the active substance in the medication Contergan, and similar drugs across the world.
 According to our information, the development and introduction of Contergan corresponded with the state of knowledge at that time and the applicable standards in the pharmaceutical industry.

-What are Thalidomide’s side effects?After Thalidomide was put on the market, it turned out that the substance could cause severe side effects, including deformities known as “Thalidomide damages”.
+What are Thalidomide’s side effects?It has been discovered that the substance Thalidomide could cause severe side effects, including deformities known as “Thalidomide damages”.
 Below, we provide more precise information about the side effects of Thalidomide.

 Thalidomide can cause deformities in unborn children